mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 ### `script`

-This command will be executed when a server changes its state.
+This command will be executed on a server state change.
 The parameter should be an absolute path to a command or the command should be in the executable path.
-The user which is used to run MaxScale should have execution rights to the file itself and the directory it resides in.
+The user running MaxScale should have execution rights to the file itself and the directory it resides in.
+The script may have placeholders which MaxScale will substitute with useful information when launching the script.

-```
-script=/home/user/myscript.sh initiator=$INITIATOR event=$EVENT live_nodes=$NODELIST
-```

-The following substitutions will be made to the parameter value:
+The placeholders and their substition results are:

-* `$INITIATOR` will be replaced with the IP and port of the server who initiated the event
+* `$INITIATOR` -> IP and port of the server which initiated the event
-* `$EVENT` will be replaced with the name of the event
+* `$EVENT` -> event description, e.g. "server_up"
-* `$LIST` will be replaced with a list of server IPs and ports
+* `$LIST` -> list of IPs and ports of all servers
-* `$NODELIST` will be replaced with a list of server IPs and ports that are running
+* `$NODELIST` -> list of IPs and ports of all running servers
-* `$SLAVELIST` will be replaced with a list of server IPs and ports that are slaves
+* `$SLAVELIST` -> list of IPs and ports of all slave servers
-* `$MASTERLIST` will be replaced with a list of server IPs and ports that are masters
+* `$MASTERLIST` -> list of IPs and ports of all master servers
-* `$SYNCEDLIST` will be replaced with a list of server IPs and ports that are synced Galera nodes
+* `$SYNCEDLIST` -> list of IPs and ports of all synced Galera nodes
-* `$PARENT` will be replaced with the IP and port of the parent node of the server who initiated the event.
+* `$PARENT` -> IP and port of the parent of the server which initiated the event.
 For master-slave setups, this will be the master if the initiating server is a slave.
-* `$CHILDREN` will be replaced with the IPs and ports of the child nodes of the server who initiated the event.
+* `$CHILDREN` -> list of IPs and ports of the child nodes of the server who initiated the event.
 For master-slave setups, this will be a list of slave servers if the initiating server is a master.

 The expanded variable value can be an empty string if no servers match the variable's requirements.
 For example, if no masters are available `$MASTERLIST` will expand into an empty string.

-For example, the previous example will be executed as:
+The list-type substitutions will only contain servers monitored by the current monitor.

 ```
+script=/home/user/myscript.sh initiator=$INITIATOR event=$EVENT live_nodes=$NODELIST
+```

+The above script could be executed as:

+```
 /home/user/myscript.sh initiator=[192.168.0.10]:3306 event=master_down live_nodes=[192.168.0.201]:3306,[192.168.0.121]:3306
 ```

+See section [Script example](#script-example) below for an example script.

 Any output by the executed script will be logged into the MaxScale log.
 Each outputted line will be logged as a separate log message.